mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 biometric scan.
 Spoofing the elevator system scan requires direct access to the panel and a successful Very Difficult (12+) Electronics (computers) check (1D rounds, INT).
 Success will generate a false positive match.
-The scanner is optimised to recognize Vargr, granting DM+2 to attempts for non-Vargr to pass.
+The scanner is optimized to recognize Vargr, granting DM+2 to attempts for non-Vargr to pass.
 The elevator security system could be remotely accessed by a hacker but the attempt becomes Formidable (14+).
 Any failure will trigger an alert to law enforcement,